Reaching kids

 Natalie Werking leads The Children's Gospel Box today.
 The model has shifted over the years — from giant shipping crates of materials to in-person training trips that equip ministers on every continent — but the mission Mary Lou started is the same one driving CGBox now.

-Three ways in.
+Three ways to get involved.

 Pick the one that fits your season.
-None of them is small.

 Give